About Data Jurisdictions

 Saved View Jurisdictions

 Saved View Data Jurisdictions are a second layer of role-based access control for your Skyhigh Security Cloud users.
 You can restrict the access of users to a specific Saved View in the Policy Incidents using data jurisdiction.
-You can define the jurisdictional boundaries using either Skyhigh recommended or your own Custom Saved Views.
+You can define the jurisdictional boundaries using either Skyhigh's recommended or your own Custom Saved Views.
 This ensures that any users within the tenancy can access the data in the desired Saved View, providing an extra level of security.

 For example, A SOC could restrict access to the DLP incidents on the Policy Incident pages by using Data Jurisdiction.
 To achieve this, create a saved view by selecting the desired DLP incidents, create a saved view data jurisdiction based on that saved view, and then assign that data jurisdiction to a designated SOC to only see those incidents.